SelvakumarBoominathan/NodeJS_FS/README.md

 # Timestamp File Server
 A simple Express.js server that creates and reads text files with timestamps.
-The server allows you to create new files with content or timestamps and retrieve the contents of all files in a specific directory.
+The server allows you to create new files with only timestamps and retrieve the contents of all files in a specific directory.

 # Features
 POST /new-file: Create a new file with content or a timestamp.